School of Theatre information

 is a movement explorer, dancer, and choreographer.
 She takes pleasure in discovering new ways to move.
 She is intrigued by how people move by themselves in relationship to others and space.
 After traveling and studying various dances around the world, Christine earned her BFA in dance from Concordia University (Montréal, Canada) in 2007.
 The Feldenkrais Method® helped her to recover from a serious injury and a car accident, which allowed her to get back to dance and even circus.
 This convinced her to become an instructor and practitioner of the Method.
 She recently graduated with a Master of Fine Arts in Dramatic Arts with specialization in choreography at UC Davis, where she teaches dance and Awareness Through Movement.

 is a multifaceted performing artist, director, teacher, and author of Finding Your Funny Bone!
 The Actor’s Guide to Physical Comedy and Characters.
-Her teaching experience includes Berkeley Rep School of Theatre, ACT Young Conservatory, California Shakespeare Theatre, Marin Theatre, UCLA, and public and private schools throughout the country.
-Directing credits include A Servant of Two Masters, Pipping Longstocking, Madeline and the Gypsies, The Caucasian Chalk Circle, and original adaptations based on literature.
-She studied with Jacques LeCoq and Ctibor Turba, and has a BFA from the University of Illinois and a Master’s equivalency degree.
+She has studied physical theatre in Paris with Jacques LeCoq, mime with Claude Kipnis, and clowning with Ctibor Turba.
+She has a BFA from the University of Illinois and a Master’s equivalence.
+She teaches at Berkeley Rep School of Theatre, ACT Young Conservatory, Academy of Art University, California Shakespeare Theater, Marin Theatre, UCLA, and public and private schools throughout the country.
+Directing credits include A Servant of Two Masters, Pippi Longstocking, Madeline and the Gypsies, The Caucasian Chalk Circle, as well as numerous original plays about empowering women for young audiences and adaptations based on literature.
 Nancy performs comedy and vaudeville with her partner, Lol Levy.

 is a company co-director of Central Works Theater Ensemble in Berkeley.
 Now in its 12th season, Central Works is dedicated to the development of new works for the theatre.
 He has written and directed numerous productions with Central Works, UC Berkeley, Hardback Theater, and American Theater Arts in Los Angeles.
 He holds an MFA in Playwriting from Southern Illinois University and a PhD in directing from UC Berkeley.